 Minimizing Your Risk

-We’ve helped new grads manage and eliminate over $700 million in student loans.
+We’ve helped new grads manage and eliminate over $1.4 billion in student loans.
 The number one risk we see for those pursuing PSLF is not getting the loans forgiven.

 However, it’s not because of the government.
 It’s because they leave the non-profit to work at a for profit company within 2 – 4 years.